Erin’s Recipe Rundown

 - In the bowl of a stand mixer, beat together the shortening, granulated sugar and brown sugar on medium speed for 1-2 minutes until creamed.
 Add the oil, vanilla and eggs and mix until smooth, scraping down the sides and bottom of the bowl halfway through.

 - With the mixer running on low, add ⅓ of the dry ingredients and mix until combined.
 Add ½ the pumpkin and continue to mix.
-Repeat, alternating with the remaining flour and pumpkin.
+Repeat, alternating with the remaining dry ingredients and pumpkin.

 - Pour the batter into the prepared bundt pan and smooth the top.